 Body mic, collar mic, lavalier mic, lapel mic, lav mic – no matter what you call it, these little mics are incredibly useful and you’ll want one.
-Lavalier microphones have become more and more popular in 2020 for good reason.
+Lavalier microphones have become more and more popular for good reason.

 If you find yourself recording on the go and just don’t want to hold a regular microphone, lav mics are great.
 They’re really useful for recording interviews on location and provide better visuals if you’re also recording video.

 If you’re in a hurry and just want to know what the best lav mic is, it’s the Shure MVL Wired Lav Mic.

 Lav mics are small in size and can be attached to your collar, tie, or anywhere that’s near enough your mouth to pick up sound.
 Once you have a lav mic clipped on your clothing in a proper place to pick up voices, then you don’t have to even think about it.
 Doesn’t get any easier.